Release-Candidate/vscode-scheme-repl/README.md

 - or build the extension yourself by cloning the [GitHub Repository](https://github.com/Release-Candidate/vscode-scheme-repl) and running `yarn install` and `yarn package` in the root directory of the cloned repo.

 ### Q & A

+### Commands

+- `Chez Scheme REPL: Start REPL` (`chezScheme.startREPL`) - start a Chez Scheme REPL in a terminal pane to the side of the current active window.
+- `Chez Scheme REPL: Send selected expression to the REPL.` (`chezScheme.sendSelectionToREPL`) - send the current selected expression to the REPL.
+Opens a new REPL window if no REPL is running.
+- `Chez Scheme REPL: Send the whole current file to the REPL` (`chezScheme.sendFileToREPL`) - send the contents of the currently active source file to the REPL.
+Opens a new REPL window if no REPL is running.

 ## Configuration